TechManiacYT/ESP8266_ShellyButton/README.md

 1) ESP8266 basic software and button interface (long/short push detection without interrupts)
 2) Shelly wifi communication using the http JSON API (reading current status and adjusting accordingly, in case some setting was changed from another switch or cloud)
-3) Giving some sort of feedback (LED brightness for the non-battery switches) according to the Shelly status I will try to add more comments to the code, however I dont think the code is that hard to understand.
+3) Giving some sort of feedback (LED brightness for the non-battery switches) according to the Shelly status

 Requirements:
 * ESP8266 (I will add ESP32 support as soon as I receive my samples)